ferrucc-io/ferruccio/content/draft/building-product.md

 To learn what we should build first we started from our personal experience.
 We used our experience to draft a User Research template (you can find it [here](https://docs.google.com/document/d/1P_8US1nRmsXcEbv-OL8scNWQi_bb_Kx2puOBuUHRWuw/)).

-We ran almost 100 user interviews with Product people (from leaders to product managers) at the best companies in the world.
+We ran almost 100 user interviews with Product people (from leaders to individual contributors) at the best companies in the world.

 ![](/building-product/user-interviews.png)